andrewmichelson/CCDM_Documentation/data_extraction/labs.md

 Since it was not feasible to map all 37,297 lab tests at the establishment of the datacore, data items were prioritized in 2 ways:
 1. Lab tests used for APACHE II and SOFA scores were thoroughly mapped to very low frequency counts (<100).
-   \n This prioritized mapping included the following items:
+   This prioritized mapping included the following items:
    * Arterial pH and PaO2
    * Serum sodium, potassium, creatinine, AST, ALT, bilirubin (total and direct), albumin, WBC, hemoglobin, hematocrit, platelet count, and c-reactive protein.